The exact cause of preeclampsia is unknown. It occurs in about 3 to 7% of all pregnancies.

-If your baby is developed enough (usually 37 weeks or later), your doctor may want your baby to be delivered so the preeclampsia does not get worse.
-You may receive medicines to help trigger labor, or you may need a c-section.
+If your baby is developed enough (most often at 37 weeks or later), your doctor may want your baby to be delivered so the preeclampsia does not get worse.
+You may get medicines to help trigger labor, or you may need a C-section.

-If your baby is not fully developed and you have mild preeclampsia, the disease can often be managed at home until your baby has a good chance of surviving after delivery.
+If your baby is not fully developed and you have mild preeclampsia, the disease can often be managed at home until your baby has matured.
 The doctor will probably recommend:

-Sometimes, a pregnant woman with preeclampsia is admitted to the hospital so the health care team can more closely watch the baby and mother.
+Sometimes, a pregnant woman with preeclampsia is admitted to the hospital.
+This allows the health care team to watch the baby and mother more closely.

 Treatment in the hospital may include: